bogdan/blog/_posts/2015-10-07-single-responsibility-principle-srp-criticism.markdown

 ### Summary

-Principles discusses in software development always were very hot mainly because all engineering principles are controversial.
+Principles discusses in software development always were very hot mainly because all engineering principles are pretty controversial.
 But I can definitely say that SRP is one of the most controversial among them.